' Abstract

 grammar) showed significantly more signs of gender effecting the classifications of nouns than did

 German speakers.
-Perhaps this is because German has
+Perhaps this is because German has not as many grammatical categories marked

 for gender as does Spanish (p.
 379); with English having fewer still.
 The team concluded that “a